 Ten years ago, I would have had a hard time swallowing that statement.

 Twenty years ago, not even an inkling of how to stop being a people pleaser.
 Or even the realization that I was tangled in an unhealthy pattern.

 That day in the counselor’s office, I offered up a silent prayer of gratitude.
 My family still had a long way to go, but thank God we’d come that far.

 Why is People Pleasing Such a Problem for Pastor’s Families?

 Vocational ministry and people pleasing seem to be mutually inclusive.
 The latter sort of follows the former.
+But why?

 I think a lot of ministry families would attribute their people pleasing tendencies to any of the following reasons:

 - feeling obligated to live up to people’s expectations.